NLeSC/pycoeman/README.md

 **IMPORTANT:**
 * All the required data is sent to the remote nodes using SCP, therefore, the host name must be a valid ssh-reachable host name.
 It is assumed that password-less ssh connections are possible with all the involved hosts.
 So, before running `coeman-par-ssh` make sure this is the case.
-To set password-less connections with remote hosts use SSH keys: generate a key locally with `ssh-keygen` and add a line with the public key in the local machine in
+To set password-less connections with remote hosts use SSH keys: generate a key locally with `ssh-keygen` and add the local public key to the remote machine with `ssh-copy-id <remotehost>`.
-`~/.ssh/<key>.pub` to the `~/.ssh/authorized_keys` file in each of the remote hosts.
 * It is assumed that pycoeman and all software required by each commands is installed on all remote hosts.
 * The file specified by `<setenv>` is used to load the environment at the remote hosts.
 Hence, the user should make sure all the dependencies, including
 *pycoeman* are loaded through `<setenv>`.
 The same holds for environment variables.

 #### SGE clusters

 The tools with the suffix `-sge` run commands in clusters with Sun Grid Engine (SGE) queuing system.
-SGE clusters are configured to have all the nodes with access to a shared folder.
+SGE clusters should have all a shared folder accessable on all the nodes.
 Having all nodes simultaneously reading and writing to the shared storage is discouraged.
 Hence, for performance reasons the user should copy the input data from the shared storage to the node's local storage and use a local directory to store command's outputs.

 The *setenv* file and the XML configuration file should be placed at the shared folder.
 The output of the tools with `-sge` suffix is a submission script.